 manage instance-family, and remove the statements involving

-When an underlying Oracle Cloud Infrastructure component needs to undergo maintenance, you are notified in advance of the impact to your VM instances.
+When an underlying Oracle Cloud Infrastructure component needs to undergo maintenance, you are notified before the impact to your VM instances.
 If your VM instances are scheduled for a maintenance reboot, you can proactively reboot, or stop and start your instances using the Console, API, or CLI at any time before the scheduled reboot.
-This allows you to control how and when your applications experience downtime.
-Customer-managed VM maintenance is supported on standard and GPU instance shapes.
-This includes Oracle-provided platform images or custom images imported from outside of Oracle Cloud Infrastructure.
+This let you control how and when your applications experience downtime.
+Customer-managed VM maintenance is supported on standard and GPU instance shapes, including Oracle-provided platform images and custom images imported from outside of Oracle Cloud Infrastructure.

-To identify VM instances that can be proactively rebooted using the Console, check the Maintenance Reboot field for the instance.
+To identify the VM instances that you can proactively reboot, using the Console, check the Maintenance Reboot field for the instance.
 If the instance has a maintenance reboot scheduled and can be proactively rebooted, this field displays the date and start time for the reboot.
 To check this using the API, use the

 timeMaintenanceRebootDue field for the Instance.
 For VM instances with a boot volume, additional iSCSI block volume attachments, and a single VNIC, you can proceed to reboot, or stop and start the instance.
 If you have non-iSCSI (paravirtualized or emulated) block volume attachments or secondary VNICs, you need to first detach these resources before you reboot your instance.

-When you reboot, or stop and start the instance, it will be migrated to a different physical VM host.
-Once the Maintenance Reboot field is blank, the instance will no longer be impacted by the maintenance event.
+When you reboot, or stop and start the instance, it is migrated to a different physical VM host.
+Once the Maintenance Reboot field is blank, the instance is no longer impacted by the maintenance event.
 If you choose not to reboot before the scheduled time, then Oracle Cloud Infrastructure will reboot and migrate your instances within a 24-hour period after the scheduled time.